carolstran/cv/README.md

 [Google Season of Docs](https://developers.google.com/season-of-docs) is a short-term program matching experienced technical writers with open source organizations.
   - Created a [Frequently Asked Questions (FAQ) resource](https://graphql.org/faq/) for graphql.org, including all the content and page functionality
   - Triaged issues and reviewed pull requests to the [GraphQL documentation](https://github.com/graphql/graphql.github.io/)
-  - Wrote internal documentation to improve the overall contributing experience
+  - Wrote internal documentation to improve the contributing experience
-  - Assisted with the migration of graphql.org from custom scripts to Gatsby
+  - Assisted with migrating graphql.org from custom scripts to Gatsby
   - **_Technologies used:_** CSS, React, TypeScript, Gatsby, GraphQL.
 <br><br>